meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 After initialization is completed, the code falls through to `ReadLine`, the routine for reading in an input line from the keyboard.
 We will also jump back here later, when the current line of input is exhausted.
 The input buffer is at `0x500`, directly after the [BDA].
-While the idiomatic string format for FORTH uses a separate length field, this buffer is NULL-terminated, as that is easier to handle when parsing.
+While the idiomatic string format for Forth uses a separate length field, this buffer is NULL-terminated, as that is easier to handle when parsing.
 The pointer to the unparsed fragment of the input is stored in `InputPtr`, which is the only variable which does *not* use the